Trump met Brazilian official who tested positive for coronavirus

 Asked about the news, the U.S. president said he was “not concerned.”

-“We did nothing very unusual, we sat next to each other for a period of time,” he told reporters at the White House.
+“We did nothing very unusual; We sat next to each other for a period of time, had a great conversation,” Trump told reporters at the White House, referring to the Brazilian president.
+“He’s doing a terrific job in Brazil and we’ll find out what happens.
+I guess they’re being tested right now.”

+The White House later said it is assessing exposures from the case, which “will dictate next steps.”

+Trump and Vice President Mike Pence “had almost no interactions with the individual who tested positive and do not require being tested at this time,” said White House Press Secretary Stephanie Grisham.

-Three other high-ranking authorities accompanied Bolsonaro during his dinner with Trump: Defense Minister Fernando Azevedo; Foreign Affairs Minister Ernesto Araujo, and Institutional Security Minister Augusto Heleno.
+Three other high-ranking Brazilian authorities accompanied Bolsonaro during his dinner with Trump: Defense Minister Fernando Azevedo; Foreign Affairs Minister Ernesto Araujo, and Institutional Security Minister Augusto Heleno.

 Before returning home, Bolsonaro minimized the coronavirus crisis in a speech to the Brazilian community in Miami.
 “We have a small crisis at the moment,” he said on Tuesday.
 “Coronavirus isn’t all that the media is talking about.”

-To contact the reporters on this story: Simone Iglesias in Brasília at spiglesias@bloomberg.net;Kevin Whitelaw in Washington at kwhitelaw@bloomberg.net
+To contact the reporters on this story: Simone Iglesias in Brasília at spiglesias@bloomberg.net;Josh Wingrove in Washington at jwingrove4@bloomberg.net

 For more articles like this, please visit us at bloomberg.com